mjflores/TimeSeries_Forecasting_LSTM/README.md

 # Forecasting_LSTM

-This program performs time series forecasting using an LSTM (Long Short-Term Memory) model on a simulated univariate dataset.
+This program performs time series forecasting using an LSTM (Long Short-Term Memory) model on a simulated multivariate dataset.
 It applies a supervised learning approach by transforming the time series into input-output pairs based on a specified window size.
 The model is trained to predict the next value in the sequence, making it a one-step-ahead forecast.
 This setup is particularly useful for capturing temporal dependencies and trends within the data.
 The simulation allows for controlled experimentation and